Graduate Program

 LIBERAL ARTS SPECIALIZATION

-This specialization is for students studying a geographical, chronological, or thematic area that is supported by department faculty and CSU resources.
-Students learn historiography and historical research methods.
-Students pursuing this option can write a thesis on Plan A or choose to complete more coursework on Plan B.
+Students studying a geographical, chronological, or thematic area that is supported by department faculty and CSU resources should apply to either the Liberal Arts specialization on the Plan A Thesis track or Plan B Non-Thesis track.
+Students pursuing this option can write a multi-chapter work of original research on the Plan A Thesis track or develop additional content knowledge and skills through more coursework on the Plan B Non-Thesis track.

 Cultural Resource Management and Historic Preservation is a broad interdisciplinary field that focuses on the identification, documentation, and interpretation of historic built environments, historic landscapes, and heritage resources (both tangible and intangible.)
-Cultural resource managers typically work for consulting firms, city and state government, federal agencies, and non-profit heritage organizations.
-Historical training is essential for cultural resource managers to evaluate significance and create meaningful interpretation.
+Cultural resource managers typically work for consulting firms, city and state governments, federal agencies, and non-profit heritage organizations.
+Historical training is essential for cultural resource managers to evaluate significance and create meaningful interpretations.

 Statement of Purpose